Private Grants & Scholarships

 The Pennsylvania Society Scholarship Program with the Maguire Foundation

 If selected as a recipient, the student will receive an annual award of up to $8,000.
-Up to 25 awards will be granted in 2018.
+Up to 25 awards will be granted.

 Duffy Law, LLC $1000 Scholarship

 Applicants must submit a 500+ word essay.
 Visit Duffy Law, LLC's website for essay topic and application guidelines

 AAUW American Fellowships support women (U.S. citizens or permanent residents) scholars who are completing dissertations, planning research leave from accredited institutions, or preparing research for publication.

 Applications for AAUW American Fellowships are open August 1 – November 15.

 AAUW International Fellowships are awarded for full-time study or research in the United States to women who are not U.S. citizens or permanent residents.